UseLessUK/KICS-EliteVA/README.md

 All the **Key Bindings** entries have been updated to support variable keys, like so;
 ```
-Begin Text Compare : [EliteAPI.ToggleButtonUpInput] Has Been Set
+Begin Text Compare : [EliteAPI.DeployHeatSink] Has Been Set
-    Press variable key(s) [EliteAPI.ToggleButtonUpInput] and hold for 0.05 seconds and release
+    Press variable key(s) [EliteAPI.DeployHeatSink] and hold for 0.05 seconds and release
 Else
-    Write [Red] 'Missing keybind for:' to log
+    Write [Red] 'Missing keybind for: (The key needs to be set in game)' to log
-    Write [Gray] '[Cooling - 1.
-Silent Running]' to log
+    Write [Gray] '[Cooling - 2.
+Deploy Heat Sink]' to log
 End Condition
 ```